Probabilistic Performance Guarantees for Multi-Task Reinforcement Learning: Computing Performance Certificates

 \paragraph{Bounded real-valued metrics.} When $X_j \in [a,b]$, a range of concentration inequalities can be used to construct a one-sided lower confidence bound $\widetilde J_{\mathcal M}^{\beta}(\pi)$.
 A simple and widely used choice is Hoeffding's inequality~\cite{Hoeffding1963}, which yields the following sound, distribution-free bound:

 While easy to apply, Hoeffding's bound can be conservative in practice.
 We therefore also consider potentially tighter alternatives.
 The Dvoretzky--Kiefer--Wolfowitz (DKW) inequality~\cite{DvoretzkyKieferWolfowitz1956,Massart1990} provides a uniform confidence band for the empirical CDF and can be converted into lower bounds on expectations.
 It is often less conservative when the samples concentrate away from the worst-case endpoints $a$ and $b$.
 We further consider empirical Bernstein bounds~\cite{MaurerPontil2009,AudibertMunosSzepesvari2009}, which adapt to the empirical variance and can substantially tighten bounds when rollout outcomes have low variance.
-Full details of the bounds used in our experiments are given in Appendix~\ref{app:ineq}.
+Full details on the bounds are~given~in~Appendix~\ref{app:ineq}.